 Scheduled or Prescription Medications

-Parents of campers who bring scheduled or prescription medications to camp must complete the Scheduled or Prescription Med Form.
+Parents of campers who bring scheduled or prescription medications to camp must complete this on the Health Form (please note this can be updated).
 All prescription drugs must be in original labeled containers; send only the exact amount needed during the stay at camp.
 Inhalers should be treated like meds – they should be listed on the form, along with an indication of whether it is necessary for the camper to carry the inhaler at all times.
 If a new medication is prescribed for a camper, parents will be notified by phone.
 The Health Officer stores all medications and distributes medications at meals, at bedtime, and as needed.

 The Health Center has a supply of non-prescription medications for distribution by the Health Officer according to standing orders authorized by a licensed physician.
 The parent’s signature on the Health Form authorizes routine medical care by the Health Officer.
 Routine care may include distribution of Tylenol or other pain relievers, Sudafed, or Robitussin; common medications for upset stomachs; and other non-prescription medications.
-Parents who require phone contact prior to the administration of over-the-counter medications must indicate this on the Health Form by circling CALL FOR OTC PERMISSION.
+Parents who require phone contact prior to the administration of over-the-counter medications must indicate this on the Health Form.